andikisare/imgmarker/docs/source/overview/loading.rst

 .. figure:: First_opening.jpg
   :align: center

-  Figure 3: An exammple of how Image Marker should look after selecting save and image directories, with the exception of what image is displayed (dependent on the images in the chosen image directory).
+  Figure 3: An example of how Image Marker should look after selecting save and image directories, with the exception of what image is displayed (dependent on the images in the chosen image directory).
 Image credit: `Ryan Walker <https://astrorya.github.io>`_

 Image Marker can handle multi-frame FITS and TIFF files.
 If a file has multiple frames, these frames can be cycled through using spacebar, or by using the **View > Frames** dialog (see Figure 4 below).
 WCS information stored in FITS and TIFF files is also accessed by Image Marker.
 If an image contains a WCS solution in its header, Image Marker will display the WCS coordinates of the cursor in addition to the pixel coordinates (see Figure 4 below).